mousepawmedia/devdocs/source/guides/staff.rst

 -----------------------------------

 Kimai is where we track time.
 You are responsible for reporting your time **every day**.
-Each day's time sheets are locked automatically the next morning at 10 am.
+Each day's time sheets are locked automatically the next morning, but you should try to log your time before then.

 ..  warning:: If you forget to log your time, you will NOT be reminded.
     Contact ``eco@mousepawmedia.com`` if you forget, and report your time